WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 2. 45-Day Money-Back Guarantee

 WebHostingBuzz has a 45-day money-back guarantee for all shared, business, and reseller accounts.
-VPS accounts, on the other hand, will get a refund within 30 days of purchase.
+VPS accounts, on the other hand, are eligible for a refund within 30 days of purchase.

 Other additional services, from dedicated servers to IP addresses, SSL certificates, and domain names will not be refunded.
 Like other hosts we’ve reviewed, a domain name fee will be deducted from any refunds.

-However, unlike the standard ~$15 range we’ve seen, WebHostingBuzz will only charge you $10.87 for a .com or .net.
+However, unlike the standard ~$15 range we’ve seen with domain names, WebHostingBuzz will only charge you $10.87 for a .com or .net.
 Any domain ending in .org, .info, .us, or .biz will cost $9.69.
 And if you wanted to transfer any of those domains out to use with another hosting provider, the cost is $12 each.

 WebHostingBuzz comes fully-loaded with over 450 popular apps.
 Most can be automatically installed within just a few minutes and a couple clicks.
 No messy code to get your hands dirty.